 HELEN BURNS SHARP

-TIFs and PILOTs can be appropriate tools in our economic development tool box.
-However, we need to establish policies which target incentives to companies that will make a significant commitment to investment and quality jobs and can demonstrate that they wouldn't be here without the incentive.
+TIFs and PILOTs are appropriate tools in our economic development toolbox.
+However, we need to establish policies which target incentives to companies that will make a significant commitment to investment and quality jobs or affordable housing and can demonstrate that they would not locate or expand without the incentive.
 We need policies to make sure that companies are held accountable for their commitments.
-We need procedures to create transparency so that information on tax subsidies becomes accessible to the public.
+We need procedures to create transparency so that information on tax subsidies becomes accessible and opportunities for public involvement increase.

 Thanks for reading.
-I hope you will get involved in this important public policy issue.
+I hope you will get involved in this important public policy issue by letting our elected officials know that we expect them to adopt and follow sound policies and procedures.
 We can make a difference.

 ~Helen Burns Sharp